Appointments must be made before 11:00 am on the day. This is allow appointments to be fufilled on the same day when the request was made.

 We kindly request, apart from those genuinely housebound, that all patients attend the surgery.
 This request is made because the time taken to conduct one single home visit allows an average of 4 to 5 patients to be seen in the surgery.
 In addition, the care offered in any home visit is compromised due to inadequate lighting, examination facilities and equipment, that you may not receive a service as effective as what the doctor could offer if the care was given in the surgery.

-Your expectations not met by us???
+Have your expectations not been met by us???

 Tell us about it.
 You can do so by putting your concerns in writing and post it to us, or if you prefer, hand it to us at the reception.
 We can then investigate to see if we should improve, or you should be updated regarding current provision for adjustment of your expectations.
 You may be called via telephone or asked to attend a meeting at the surgery to assist with the investigation.
 The finings are then given to you durign the meeting or post to you in writing.